ClickHouse/ClickHouse/docs/en/development/architecture.md

 # Overview of ClickHouse Architecture

 ClickHouse is a true column-oriented DBMS.
 Data is stored by columns, and during the execution of arrays (vectors or chunks of columns).
 Whenever possible, operations are dispatched on arrays, rather than on individual values.
-This is called "vectorized query execution," and it helps lower the cost of actual data processing.
+This is called "vectorized query execution" and it helps lower the cost of actual data processing.

 > This idea is nothing new.
-It dates back to the `APL` programming language and its descendants: `A +`, `J`, `K`, and `Q`.
+It dates back to the `APL` (A programming language, 1957) and its descendants: `A +` (APL dialect), `J` (1990), `K` (1993), and `Q` (programming language from Kx Systems, 2003).
 Array programming is used in scientific data processing.
-Neither is this idea something new in relational databases: for example, it is used in the `Vectorwise` system.
+Neither is this idea something new in relational databases: for example, it is used in the `VectorWise` system (also known as Actian Vector Analytic Database by Actian Corporation).

 There are two different approaches for speeding up the query processing: vectorized query execution and runtime code generation.
 In the latter, the code is generated for every kind of query on the fly, removing all indirection and dynamic dispatch.
 Neither of these approaches is strictly better than the other.
 Runtime code generation can be better when it fuses many operations together, thus fully utilizing CPU execution units and the pipeline.
 Vectorized query execution can be less practical, because it involves temporary vectors that must be written to the cache and read back.
 If the temporary data does not fit in the L2 cache, this becomes an issue.
 But vectorized query execution more easily utilizes the SIMD capabilities of the CPU.
 A [research paper](http://15721.courses.cs.cmu.edu/spring2016/papers/p5-sompolski.pdf) written by our friends shows that it is better to combine both approaches.
 ClickHouse uses vectorized query execution and has limited initial support for runtime code generation.